hubci/strawberry-docker/README.md

 jobs:
   build:
     docker:
-      - image: hubci/gotham:0.1
+      - image: hubci/strawberry:0.14
     steps:
       - checkout
       - run:
-          name: "Build with Gotham"
+          name: "Build with Strawberry"
-          command: HUGO_ENV=production gotham -v
+          command: HUGO_ENV=production strawberry -v
       - run:
           name: "Test Website"
           command: htmlproofer ./public --allow-hash-href --check-html --empty-alt-ignore --disable-external
 ```

-In the above example, the HubCI Gotham Docker image is used as the primary container.
+In the above example, the HubCI Strawberry Docker image is used as the primary container.
-More specifically, the tag `0.1` is used meaning the version of Gotham will be Gotham v0.1.x, with 'x' being the latest patch release.
+More specifically, the tag `0.14` is used meaning the version of Strawberry will be Strawberry v0.14.x, with 'x' being the latest patch release.
-You can now use Gotham within the steps for this job.
+You can now use Strawberry within the steps for this job.

 ## How This Image Works

-This image contains the static site generator Gotham and related testing tools such as HTML-Proofer.
+This image contains the static site generator Strawberry and related testing tools such as HTML-Proofer.
 You can build your static site with this image, test it, and optionally ship it somewhere.

 ### Variants

 This image has a Node.js variant.
 Variant images typically contain the same base software, but with a few additional modifications.
-The Node.js variant is the same Gotham image but with Node.js also installed.
+The Node.js variant is the same Strawberry image but with Node.js also installed.
-The Node.js variant can be used by appending `-node` to the end of an existing `hubci/gotham` tag.
+The Node.js variant can be used by appending `-node` to the end of an existing `hubci/strawberry` tag.

 ### Tagging Scheme

 This image has the following tagging scheme:

 ```
-hubci/gotham:<gotham-version>[-variant]
+hubci/strawberry:<strawberry-version>[-variant]
 ```

-`<gotham-version>` - The version of Gotham to use.
+`<strawberry-version>` - The version of Strawberry to use.
 This can be a full SemVer point release (such as `1.12.7`) or just the minor release (such as `1.12`).
-If you use the minor release tag, it will automatically point to future patch updates as they are released by the Gotham Team.
+If you use the minor release tag, it will automatically point to future patch updates as they are released by the Strawberry Team.
-For example, the tag `0.1` points to Gotham v0.1.0 now, but when the next release comes out, it will point to Gotham v0.1.1.
+For example, the tag `0.14` points to Gotham v0.14.0 now, but if and when a patch release comes out, it will point to Strawberry v0.14.1.

 `[-variant]` - Variant tags, if available, can optionally be used.
-The Node.js variant is available, it can be used like this: `hubci/gotham:0.1-node`.
+The Node.js variant is available, it can be used like this: `hubci/strawberry:0.14-node`.

 ## Development